Ottawa Senators: Bryan Murray era (2004–2016)

 For the 2013–14 season, the league realigned and Ottawa was assigned to the new Atlantic Division along with the rest of the old Northeast Division and the Detroit Red Wings, formerly of the Western Conference.
 The re-alignment brought increased competition to qualify for the playoffs, as there were now 16 teams in the Eastern Conference fighting for eight playoff spots.
 The season began with a changing of leadership, as on September 14, 2013, the Ottawa Senators named Spezza their eighth captain in franchise history.
 While new addition Clarke MacArthur had a career year, Ryan and Spezza struggled to find chemistry, and Ryan was moved to a line with MacArthur and Kyle Turris.
 Corvo lost his place in the line-up and was waived.
-The team outside of a playoff position, Murray bolstered the club with a trade for flashy right-winger Ales Hemsky from the Edmonton Oilers.
+The team outside of a playoff position, Murray bolstered the club with a trade for flashy right-winger Aleš Hemský from the Edmonton Oilers.
 The club, however, was eliminated from playoff contention in the last week of the season, finishing five points short.
-Further disappointment ensued as the team lost Hemsky to free agency and Spezza requested a trade out of Ottawa, ending the era of the stars of the 2007 Stanley Cup Final team.
+Further disappointment ensued as the team lost Hemský to free agency and Spezza requested a trade out of Ottawa, ending the era of the stars of the 2007 Stanley Cup Final team.
 Spezza agreed to be traded to the Dallas Stars and was sent with Ludwig Karlsson for Alex Chiasson, Nick Paul, Alex Guptill and a 2015 second-round pick.

 Erik Karlsson was team captain through the 2014–15 to 2017–18 seasons.

 At the beginning of the 2014–15 season, Karlsson was named the franchise's ninth captain and the club signed Ryan to a seven-year extension.
 Unhappy with an 11–11–5 record after 27 games, the Senators fired head coach MacLean and replaced him with assistant coach Dave Cameron.
 The change turned the season around for the Senators, who won 32 of their last 55 games.
 After both Senators' goalies Anderson and Lehner were injured, the team turned to Binghamton goaltender Andrew Hammond.
 Hammond, aka 'The Hamburglar,' would compile a record of 20–1–2, a goals-against average of 1.79, and a save percentage of .941 to get the team back into playoff position.
 The Senators became the first team in modern NHL history to overcome a 14-point deficit at any juncture of the season to qualify for the playoffs.
 However, the Senators lost to the Canadiens in six games in the first round of the playoffs.